How To Use Nginx As A Reverse Proxy With SSL (Tutorial)

-It may not be directly obvious why you might need a reverse proxy, but Nginx is a great option for serving your web apps-- take, for example, a NodeJS app.
+It may not be directly obvious why you might need an Nginx reverse proxy with SSL, but Nginx is a great option for serving your web apps-- take, for example, a NodeJS app.
 By default, it runs locally on a machine and listens on a custom-defined port.
-Usually, this is port 3000 by default and is accessed by typing something like http://YOUR-DOMAIN:3000 .
-But Nginx lets you serve your app that is running on a non-standard port without needing to attach the port number to the URL.
+Usually, this is port 3000 by default and is accessed by typing something like http://YOUR-DOMAIN:3000 But Nginx lets you serve your app that is running on a non-standard port without needing to attach the port number to the URL.
 It even lets you run different apps on each subdomain, or even in different sub-folders!
 Cool, right?
-This guide will demonstrate how to utilize Nginx to serve a web app, such as a NodeJS App, using SSL Encryption.
+This guide will demonstrate how to utilize Nginx to serve a web app, such as a NodeJS App, using SSL Encryption. nginx reverse proxy ssl

 This guide will assume a general understanding of using a Linux-based system via command line, and will further assume the following prerequisites: